atbolsh/TopologicalPropertiesDemo/README.md

 This code builds on concepts introduced in the paper.

-It allows the user to automatically print out all valid grids of arbitrary size (functions `all_validi` and `all_unique`), perform all the permutations described, and freely convert between lists and grids.
+It allows the user to automatically print out all valid grids of arbitrary size (functions `all_valid` and `all_unique`), perform all the permutations described, and freely convert between lists and grids.

 Internally, fixed points which are *Repellers*, *Attractors,* and *Saddles*, as described in the paper, are encoded as -1, -2, and -3, respectively, while the quadrants are encoded as the positive numbers 1 - 4.
 The grids are stored (and indexed) in such a way that calling `print` on a grid produces a readable representation.
 The function `display` can perform this operation in bulk; for instance, we can reproduce a primitive version of Figure 3 from the paper by calling
 ```